-2.2.2 Mid-Term
+2.2.2 Medium-Term

-In the mid-term (one to five years), the questions are:
+In the medium-term (one to five years), the challenges are:

-- Defining the optimal outage schedule for refuelling and maintenance of the nuclear reactors: the objective is to minimize generation and refuelling costs while satisfying demand and various constraints on reactor operation, and outages (earliest/latest dates, minimum/maximum spacing or overlapping...), this regarding numerous uncertainties.
-A detailed description can be found on the PGMO web site and in [ROAD2010]. - Defining coordinated management strategies for a set of stocks (lakes, fuel stocks, stocks of (load) sheddings, pollutant emission stocks): the aim is to calculate optimal strategies that adapt themselves to uncertainties (feedback, "multi-stage" with recourse, ...).
-One of the main issues is relative to the joint optimization of all stocks.
-Currently, difficulties appear beyond three stocks due to the limitations of the techniques used (dynamic programming).
+Defining the optimal outage schedule for the refuelling and maintenance of nuclear reactors: the objective is to minimize generation and refuelling costs while satisfying demand and reactor operation constraints (operational and outage constraints), all in the presence of various uncertainties.
+A detailed description can be found on the PGMO web site and in [ROAD2010].

+Defining coordinated management strategies for a set of stocks (lakes, fuel stocks, stocks of (load) sheddings, pollutant emission stocks): the aim is to calculate optimal strategies that adapt themselves to uncertainties (feedback, "multi-stage" with scheduling modifications).
+One of the main issues is related to the joint optimization of all stocks.
+The techniques currently used (dynamic programming) become difficult to solve when more than three different stocks are considered.
 In addition, the uncertainties models are not very accurate, which raises many questions of how to describe those hazards in the optimization problem. (see [L2008], [G2010] for more details).